rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
-ESET-KeyGen - Trial-Key generator for ESET Antivirus (last test was on 18.10.2023 at 00:47)
+ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 19.10.2023 at 23:53)

 # How to use